Prospect Park Water Tower: History

 Erected in 1913 on Tower Hill, one of the highest points in Minneapolis, the tower was built to increase water pressure in the area and thereby enhance firefighting efforts.
 The functional structure, however, was given a whimsical appearance by city engineer Frederick William Cappelen.
 To the delight of generations of Minnesotans to come, he topped the building with a fanciful brimmed "hat" of green ceramic tile, and hence its nickname was born.

 Tower Hill and the Prospect Park neighborhood have enjoyed a love affair of sorts over the years.
 From the beginning, the tower and surrounding parkland attracted neighbors, young and old, who picnicked under shade trees in summer and sledded down the hill's icy slopes in winter.
 The tower's observation deck provided views of the Minneapolis and St. Paul skylines, and the building itself inspired many artists who captured its one-of-a-kind profile in charcoal and watercolor.
 More than once over the years it has also galvanized neighborhood pride and determination on its own behalf.

 The Prospect Park Water Tower ceased to function as a water tower in 1952, but it remained an esteemed neighborhood symbol.
 In 1955 when the city announced plans to demolish the tower following a lightning strike, the community mobilized.
 "Spurred on by eleven members of the Prospect Park Blue Birds (a junior organization of the Campfire Girls)," neighbors fought city hall and saved their tower.

 Since the late 20th century, the observation deck is open only one day a year, which is celebrated with an ice-cream social.

+The observation deck was last opened for a Doors Open Days in Minneapolis in 2019.
+During the event, a step on the internal staircase broke which has resulted in the observation deck not reopening as of 2023.
+A study commissioned by the city of Minneapolis estimated the costs it would take to reopen the building from $50,000 to $1.3 million depending on the scope of repairs and rehabilitation.